Ramen Eggs (Ajitsuke Tamago)

 • 1/4 cup soy sauce

-• 1/4 cup sake (or substitute with water)
+• 1/4 cup sake (may also substitute with water) 2

 Directions

 • Bring a pot of water to a boil.
 Once boiling, gently lower the eggs.
-Turn down the heat to medium-high and boil for exactly *7 minutes for a soft-boiled yolk consistency.
+Turn down the heat to medium-high and boil for 7 minutes for a soft-boiled yolk consistency 4.

-Transfer the boiled eggs into an ice bath to cool down completely.
+• Transfer the boiled eggs into a bowl filled with ice cold water to cool down completely.

 • Meanwhile in a sauce pot, combine together the soy sauce, mirin, sake, and sugar.
-Bring this mixture to a boil, then let simmer for 1 minute.
+Bring this mixture to a boil, then let simmer for 1 minute, stirring well to dissolve the sugar.
 Remove from heat and let cool completely.

-• Let the eggs marinate for at least 8 hours to overnight.
+• Let the eggs marinate for at least 8 hours to overnight 5.

 Notes

-• *I find that the sweet spot for jammy, slightly runny egg yolks is 7 minutes.
-For reference, that’s taking the eggs straight from the fridge (still cold) and then boiling them on medium-high since too high of a heat will crack your eggs from the rolling boil.
+• 4.
+I find that the sweet spot for jammy, slightly runny egg yolks is about 7 minutes.
+For reference, that’s taking the eggs straight from the fridge (still cold) and then boiling them on medium-high (too high of a heat will crack your eggs from the rolling boil).
 If your eggs are coming from room temperature, boil them for 6 to 6.5 minutes instead for that similar egg texture.

 Did you make this recipe?